osisoft/Edge-Data-Store-Docs/content/sds/uom/sds-uom-quantity-api.md

 # SdsUomQuantity API

 The REST APIs provide programmatic access to read and write SDS data.
-The APIs in this section interact with SdsUomQuantitys.
+The APIs in this section interact with `SdsUomQuantity`s.
 For more information, see [SdsUomQuantity](xref:unitsOfMeasure#sdsuomquantity).

 ## `List Quantities`